lovelycam/writing/asyncApiCallsPython.md

 The same concepts apply to network API calls.
 Synchronous calls wait and block the process until the desired information is retrieved.
 Asynchronous calls assign functionality to a separate process, with the desired information retrieved and returned to the original process.

-Both approaches *wait*, but the difference is whether or not the call blocks.
+Both calls *wait*, but the difference is whether or not the call blocks.
 Synchronous calls block.
 Asynchronous calls do not.

 This document describes a simple asynchronous approach for retrieving and displaying weather information.
 You will use the [OpenWeatherMap API](https://openweathermap.org) to retrieve the current temperature for a given US zipcode.